 Step 5: Pour the Wax

-Once the wax has reached 55 degrees Celsius, pour into each container.
+Once the wax has reached around 55 degrees Celsius, pour into each container.

 It is also important to note that extinguishing a candle before it has a chance to melt to the sides of the container can cause tunneling despite using the correct wick.